Hedwig Village, Texas: Cityscape

 When Hedwig Village was first established, houses were similar to ranch houses and there were more private dirt roads than paved streets.
 Katy Road (now Interstate 10, Katy Freeway) had many neighborhood stores, according to Laverne Coller.

 In 2003, Edith Spang, a former librarian at the Spring Branch Memorial Branch Library quoted in the Houston Chronicle, said that as time passed, the civic locations, including the library; the medical care facilities; the shopping venues; and the traffic were all parts of Hedwig Village's growth Spang remarked that Hedwig Village "has definitely changed along with the other villages.
 It's lost the sleepy little country atmosphere."
 Coller said that none of the stores that had originally existed when she moved still existed by 2003.

 Demographics

+Hedwig Village first appeared as a city in the 1960 U.S. census.

+2020 census

 As of the 2020 United States census, there were 2,370 people, 989 households, and 720 families residing in the city.